A Flat Roof Drain – 15 years of performance

 Metal Drain strainer with small holes

-This is a very old style strainer that was used in the early 1900s The irony is that many of these drains and strainers still exist on older buildings.
+The filter on the drain in the image dates to the early 1900s.
+The irony is that many of these drains and filters still exist in older buildings.
 When a re-roof is called for, most of the time drains don’t get replaced.
-The reason is because it is attached to an existing pipe and to replace the drain would take too much time and become costly.
+The reason is that it is attached to an existing pipe and to replace the drain would take too much time and become costly.
 In the image above where the plants are growing on the roof, this type of strainer was in place.

 Plastic Dome Drain Strainer